QASymphony/protractor-sample/README.md

               testcaseNamesOnly.push(testcaseName);
             }
           });
-          // if there are test case names to be executed, rebuild the execute command if (testcaseNamesOnly.length > 0) {
+          // if there are test case names in the arracy, rebuild the execute command to execute them if (testcaseNamesOnly.length > 0) {
             testCommand += ' -- --grep="' + testcaseNamesOnly.join('|') + '"';
           }